 VISITOR CENTER, GIFT SHOP: The exhibit's timeline begins April 2, 1865, when Confederate forces leave Richmond and Petersburg, and ends on April 8, 1865, the day before the surrender at Appomattox Court House.
 Displays also features state-of-the-art holographic storytellers and artifacts native to the battles of Sailor’s Creek.

-Open year-round, except for Thanksgiving and Christmas, the center is open Tuesday through Saturday from 10 a.m. to 5 p.m. and on Sunday from noon until 5 p.m.
+Open year-round, except on Thanksgiving, Christmas and state-designated holidays, the center is open Monday through Saturday from 10 a.m. to 5 p.m. and on Sunday from noon until 5 p.m.
 A gift shop and the park office also are in the building.
+Call the park for additional information.

 There's no entrance fee for this park.